nylki/aframe-fit-texture-component/README.md

 ## aframe-fit-texture-component

 A fit-texture component for [A-Frame](https://aframe.io) VR.
-The `fit-texture` component can be used with entities that use the `material` component with a image as texture.
-(Videos textures don't work yet).
+The `fit-texture` component can be used with entities that use the `material` component with a image or video as texture.
 Instead of modifying the texture, this component modifies the entities `geometry` (width/height) to match the textures dimensions perfectly.
-Tested in A-Frame 0.3.x.
+Tested in A-Frame 0.3.x and 0.4.0.

 [![screenshot](https://cloud.githubusercontent.com/assets/1710598/14921020/431f7b42-0e30-11e6-9fdf-83f748ad3c2b.png)](https://nylki.github.io/aframe-fit-texture-component/)